1. Warren Hastings was the first ___________.

 Explanation: The Second Anglo-Mysore War (1780–84) proved Mysore as a formidable enemy.

-76. Warren Hastings resigned from the post of Governor-General in:
+76. Warren Hastings resigned from the post of Governor-General in___________.

 A) 1780